heinc1010/BAMixChecker/README.md

   -v hg19
   -b /path/targeted.bed
 ```
-#### If the dataset consists of both of WES/RNA-Seq and Targeted sequencing data, all using the same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.
+#### If the dataset consists of both WES/RNA-Seq and Targeted sequencing data, all using the same reference, run as Targeted sequencing data mode with the targeted bed file for the Targeted sequencing data and give both types of BAM files at once.

 Output